This box is not visible in the printed version.

 This page provides a summary of our:

-- guidance for operators on conducting age verification test purchasing
+General guidance on age verification test purchasing is as follows: